 Janah and I have fun letting Mrs. Epstein fuss over us.
 We are going to have dinner with them and the family Saturday night, stay overnight at the Epsteins, then go to brunch with Mrs. E on Sunday.

-We put away our clothes for tomorrow’s brunch before joining the parents in the living room.
+We put away our clothes for tomorrow before joining the parents in the living room.
 Mrs. Epstein’s living room is about the size of a half basketball court.
 She wanted it to look like an old world hotel lobby, and it’s pretty close.
-It gave guests lots of room to relax.
+It gives guests lots of room to relax.